noamshamir/POR-letter-generator/README.md

 # Mabel Letter Generator

-This tool automates the generation of client letters by merging data exported from LawLogix with a Word template.
+This tool automates the generation of Proof of Residence letters by merging data exported from LawLogix with a Word template.
 For each row in the Excel file it produces a personalized letter in DOCX format, replacing placeholder tags in the template.

 ## Usage